durasj/chipsandcode/README.md

 Currently contains and fully supports the first week of Nand2Tetris.
 Can work offline and supports installation as a PWA.
-No cloud required for the basic functionality.
+No cloud dependency for the basic functionality.

 - Hardware IDE
   - Code editor with syntax highlighting